camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

      docker-compose exec tilecloudchain generate_controller --openlayers-test

-If you generate the tiles locally you do not need all the configuration variables, because many of them in the ``generation`` part are for AWS generation.
+If you generate the tiles locally, you do not need all the configuration variables, because many of them in the ``generation`` part are for AWS generation.

 Tile Generation and management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This package offers two commands lines, one to generate the tiles locally,
+This package offers two tools, one to generate the tiles locally,
 see help:

 .. prompt:: bash